 OpenID Connect Back-Channel Logout

-OpenID Connect Back-Channel Logout lets an OpenID Provider tell relying parties, server to server, that a user's local session should be cleared without browser mediation.
+OpenID Connect Back-Channel Logout lets an OpenID Provider tell relying parties, server to server, that a user's local OpenID Connect session should be cleared without depending on the user's browser.

 Definition

 OpenID Connect Back-Channel Logout 1.0 is an OpenID Foundation specification by Michael B. Jones and John Bradley.
-The logout family became Final Specifications on September 12, 2022; the current public spec incorporates errata set 1.
-It defines a direct path from an OpenID Provider, or OP, to relying parties, or RPs, that need to end local sessions.
+It defines a direct path from an OpenID Provider, or OP, to relying parties, or RPs, that need to end local sessions after the OP has decided an end-user should be logged out.

 The specification exists because browser-mediated logout is fragile.
 Front-channel mechanisms send logout requests through the user agent.
 Back-channel logout instead has the OP send a logout request directly to each RP's registered endpoint.
 The tradeoff is that browser cookies and local storage are not available in that server-to-server request, so needed session identifiers must be communicated explicitly.